idapython/pyhexraysdeob/README.md

 * [HexRaysDeob](https://github.com/RolfRolles/HexRaysDeob)

-In the folder examples, you can see a comparisons between obfuscated and deobfuscated samples.
+In the folder examples, you can see a comparisons between obfuscated and deobfuscated functions.

-## Pre Requirements
+## Requirements

 The code depends on the python port of the ida microcode api.
 The script was tested with following versions:

 * Ida Pro Version 7.5
 * At least Hexrays Decompiler Version v7.6.0.210427
-* IDAPython with Python3.6 interpreter
+* IDAPython with Python3.9 interpreter

 ## Usage